EPA appointee gets approval to consult for outside clients

 Pruitt named Konkus, a Republican political consultant, to serve as the EPA's deputy associate administrator for public affairs.
 His duties have included signing off on hundreds of millions in federal grants.

 The letter gave Konkus approval to work for at least two clients.
-Those names were blacked out by the agency before a copy was provided to Congress.
+Those names were blacked out by the agency before a copy was provided to Congress, citing a privacy exemption more typically used to protect personnel records and medical files.
 The letter said Konkus was also expected to take on additional private clients, advising them about "strategy, mail and media production."

 Konkus didn't respond to requests for comment Monday.
-The EPA's press office also did not respond to questions about his arrangement.
+His boss said he followed proper procedure.

+Liz Bowman, EPA's associate administrator for public affairs, said, "As the letter states, EPA career ethics approvals have reviewed and approved these opportunities."

 Federal regulations would still limit Konkus from receiving more than $27,765 from outside clients in 2017, according to the letter.
-His taxpayer-funded salary is about $145,000 annually.
+His taxpayer-funded salary for his full-time position at the EPA is about $145,000 annually.

 Prior to joining the Trump administration, Konkus worked as an executive vice president for Jamestown Associates, a political consulting firm.
 According to the firm's website last year, Konkus "worked on the ground tirelessly to help President Trump win Florida."